mario6385/Among-us-4/README.md

 [see "town of roles" member](#team-town-of-roles-member)

 -----------------------
-# Roles
+# History
-# version 1 roles
+# Version 1 update
+## Roles
 ## Medic
 ![1 의사](https://user-images.githubusercontent.com/93028495/138575578-26ce10ec-8212-4623-a5d5-d14564e25109.png)
 ![1 의사](https://user-images.githubusercontent.com/93028495/141615799-9c5042b3-dc45-4958-81eb-098f7ab15f96.png)

 ### **Team: Crewmate**
-The Medic is a Crewmate who can give 1 player a shield that will make them immortal until the Medic dies.
-A Shielded player cannot be Shifted into, Hacked or Killed by anyone, unless by suicide.
-They can also revive a dead body.
+The Medic is a Crewmate who can also revive a dead body.
 If the Medic reports a dead body, they can get a report containing clues to the Killer's identity.

 ### Game Options
 | Name | Description | Range | Default |